Massahgenesis/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The script Write a script that adds execution permission to the owner, the group owner and the other users, to the file.
         . chmod 007 hello
 The script that gives all permissions to the other uses only.
+        .
+753 hello
+The script to give access to the hello file.